Summer Ayurveda: Your Complete Pitta Season Survival Guide

 Vata Types in Summer

-Summer can actually feel pleasant for Vata — the warmth soothes cold, dry qualities.
-But be cautious of Pitta accumulation, especially if you are active outdoors.
+Summer can actually feel pleasant for Vata.
+The warmth soothes cold, dry qualities.
+But be careful of Pitta accumulation, especially if you're active outdoors.

 - You can reduce the heaviness of winter foods but keep meals cooked and warm